Goddards House and Garden: National Trust era

 The glasshouse at Goddards was made by Richardson of Darlington and restored by the National Trust.

 When the National Trust took over Goddards it was initially only for use as regional offices rather than a visitor attraction.
 However, the garden was opened to the public in 2006 and the house in 2012.

 The rooms displayed period furniture used to recreate the atmosphere of the 1930s when the house was at its busiest and the family business at its zenith.
 As well as owning a chocolate factory Terry's also had its own tearoom and shop in York, whose cakes inspired the food served in the dining room at Goddards.
 Exhibits at Goddards included decorative packaging from Terry's chocolates and a scale model of the Terry's factory.
 In 2014 and 2015 Goddards was listed as a finalist in the 'Visitor Attraction of the Year (Under 50,000 Visitors)' category of the VisitYork Tourism Awards.
 In 2016 the National Trust put forward plans to expand the catering facilities and use more of the house to display its collection of chocolate memorabilia, citing the increase in visitor numbers between 2011 (5,608), before the house opened, and 2015/16 (24,500) as a reason for the proposed change.
-The National Trust closed the property at the end of October 2016 for conservation and maintenance work and it re-opened in April 2017.
-The property closed to the public in March 2020, with only the gardens subsequently reopening for selected visitor days.
+The National Trust closed the property at the end of October 2016 for conservation and maintenance work and re-opened it in April 2017.
+The property closed to the public again in March 2020, with only the gardens subsequently reopening for selected visitor days.